Cochin, Kerala and Karnataka, India

-Call us on 858 523 9000 to start planning your vacation to Brunton Boatyard or take a look at our itineraries to India
+Call us on 020 3993 8476 to start planning your holiday to Brunton Boatyard or take a look at our itineraries to India

 Brunton Boatyard is located at the northern edge of Fort Cochin and within easy walking distance of all the major sights in the heart of the old city.

 Although a new building, commissioned in 1999, the Brunton Boatyard is built in the style of early Dutch and Portuguese architecture and resembles the old colonial buildings of Cochin.
 With punkah fans hanging in the public areas, it is rather easy to be taken back in time.
 Run by CGH Earth who operate a number of Keralan hotels, Brunton Boatyard promotes an eco-friendly approach to tourism.